rohithr8484/happy-bit-bloom/README.md

 Charms.js (JavaScript) - To provide browser- and app-friendly cryptographic utilities to encrypt, hash, and verify data used in Charms spells and proofs.

 Charms ( typescript) - To implement cryptographic primitives (encrypt, decrypt, authenticate, hash) used to secure spell data, verify integrity, and safely pass inputs between users, apps, and verifiers.
+ZK Proving Hook generates proofs but also validates spells, verifies proofs, tracks status, and exposes metrics.

 Charms (rust) - Used for deterministic spell execution and verification, defining how Charms are created, transformed, and validated directly on Bitcoin using UTXO-based logic.